Taronga Zoo to Balmoral Beach Walk

 Clifton Gardens Reserve at Chowder Bay

-Clifton Gardens Reserve has been a popular family picnic spot in the local area since the 19th century, and it’s not hard to see why.
+Clifton Gardens Reserve has been a beloved family picnic destination since the 19th century, and it’s easy to see why.

-This beautiful spot is home to a rocky beach with a netted swimming enclosure, excellent BBQ and picnic facilities, a fenced playground, and toilet facilities.
+This picturesque spot features a rocky beach with a netted swimming enclosure, excellent BBQ and picnic facilities, a fenced playground, and convenient toilet amenities.

 5. Chowder Bay

-The track continues along the beach of Clifton Gardens to Chowder Bay, which is a great spot to have a break with a coffee and a meal at one of the cafes or restaurants.
+The trail continues along the beach at Clifton Gardens to Chowder Bay, an excellent spot to take a break with a coffee or a meal at one of the local cafes or restaurants.

 Chowder Bay